Too many. Poorly run. Waste of time.

-Meetings are too important to be so bad, according to Paul Axtell, author of the new book Meetings Matter: 8 Powerful Strategies for Remarkable Conversations.
+Meetings are too important to be so bad, according to Paul Axtell, author of Meetings Matter: 8 Powerful Strategies for Remarkable Conversations.

 “We have such deep resignation about meetings that we don’t even think to ask if they could be different,” Axtell says.

-Axtell argues that by having such low expectations and poor experiences with meetings, we are missing out on powerful opportunities to get work done, engage others, and develop crucial skills.
+Axtell argues that by having such low expectations and poor experiences with meetings, we’re missing out on powerful opportunities to get work done, engage others, and develop crucial skills.

 Axtell’s book is loaded with suggestions for taking back your meetings — and about the communication and leadership skills that surround and fuel the quality of those sessions.
 If you’re looking for a place to start, Axtell suggests tracking and measuring what happens in your meetings, such as: